-Increasing shoulder mass in the front and rear delts visually holds the greatest extreme upper body impact, they set the tone for how the upper body will appear in and out of clothing.
+Increasing shoulder mass in the front and rear Delts visually holds the greatest extreme upper body impact, they setting the tone for how the upper body will appear in and out of clothing.
 No matter how hard you train and increase other body parts will they compare to the width of a fully developed set of shoulders.

 In this article I break shoulder training into two separate categories.
-First: we'll look at shoulder anatomy, exercise strategies and how the word heavy applies to shoulder training.
-Second: how to relate the exercises to your shoulder training to prevent injury.
+First: we'll look at shoulder anatomy, exercise strategies and how the word (heavy), applies to shoulder training.
+Second: how to relate resistance to your shoulder training to prevent injury.

 Large well sculpted cannonball shoulders set the stage for how you are going to be looked at and perceived.

 What do I mean by enemy?
 Many articles written on shoulder training get taken out of context, as I’ve said; no other muscle group will have the width of the shoulders once their fully developed.

 Reading articles like; “build massive shoulders in six weeks” or “five giant exercises to build massive shoulders”, are meant to catch your attention and sell magazines nothing more.
 I hate to burst a bubble, but...